samanhovar/samanhovar/README.md

 - Hi, I’m @samanhur
 - I’m Mathematics student
-- I’m currently learning Python, Data analysis
+- I’m currently learning Python, Data analytics

 <!---
 samanhur/samanhur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.